LACY, the Triplet’s Mom

 Don’t you just love it when people dress up their dogs like people?
 (Big Sigh….)
 My name’s Valarie because I was born right before Valentine’s Day in February 2007.
 My name also includes Larie ~ my human big sister ~ who selected me as the pick of the litter!
 I am very precocious and beautiful, if not quite as conscientious and conforming as the rest of the troop.
 I KNOW I’m Dr. M.’s favorite!

-Since moving to the Livingston Street office, the Brighter Pathways’ Therapy Dogs have been much more involved in the practice.
-Dr. Messenger and her four (hypoallergenic) Golden Doodles have had special training called AAT (Animal Assisted Therapy).
+Over the years, the Brighter Pathways’ Therapy Dogs have been increasingly involved in the practice.
+Dr. Messenger and her three (hypoallergenic) Golden Doodles have had special training called AAT (Animal Assisted Therapy).
 They all have special personalized vests that show off their certification patches ….
 Well, all but Dr. Messenger, who does have the training, but not a vest.

-With parental consent, one or more Therapy Dogs may be invited into the waiting room.
+With parental consent, one or more Therapy Dogs may be invited to visit.
 Although they used to participate more actively in sessions, these days it’s usually their job just to visit with kids.
-Therapy Dog visits are typically reserved for the end of an Intervention Consultation or Evaluation, when the child may be restless yet time is still needed for the final parent consultation to review results and recommendations.
+Therapy Dog visits are typically reserved for the end of an Evaluation, when the child may be restless yet time is still needed for the final parent consultation to review results and recommendations.